Enable two-factor authentication

 In roughly this order:

-1. Password manager (if you use Bitwarden or similar, this is critical)
+1. Password manager (critical, for Bitwarden or similar)

 2. Banking and financial services